-Vivekânanda came as a monk in the dress of a râja, having received his costume and name from the Maharaja of Khetri.
-The combinations of two royal coats, one of bright orange and a second of rich crimson, and two turbans, one lemon and another red, made him the easiest delegate to identify.
-He was credentialed as a Brâhmin sannyâsin of the Shankaracharya Order from Bombay, although he actually was a kshatriya and a self-initiated follower of Shri Râmakrishna of Calcutta.
-He had taken a vow of poverty and yet came to rise money for India.
-At precisely thirty years of age he would be the next to the youngest of some sixty divines on stage (Dharmapala was but twenty-nine) and the twentieth of twenty-four speakers to express words of introduction at the opening ceremony.
+of Calcutta.
+He had taken a vow of poverty and yet came to raise money for India.
+At precisely thirty years of age he would be the youngest of some sixty divines on stage and the twentieth of twenty-four speakers to express words of introduction at the opening ceremony.
 He joined the intellect of a scholar, the character of a chaste monk, the courage and temperament of a warrior, the restlessness of an explorer, the energy and organizational ability of a top business magnet, and the missionary zeal of a prophet.
 And these are qualities not easily harmonized.